redbirdrobotics/core-docs/README.md

 For questions or help:

 - Check the appropriate team lead for project-specific issues
 - Open an issue in this repository if the docs are unclear or need updates
-- Refer to the [Contributing Guidelines](CONTRIBUTING.md) before making changes
+- Ask on discord if you need further help

 ---